slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### Productivity hints

+> *'Don't make 100 decisions when one will do.' -- Peter Drucker*

+Do less to achieve more.
+You don't need to optimise everything.
+20% of your effort will give you 80% of output: it may be enough or even more than enough.

-- Focus just on 3 outcomes (not todos) per day and tackle your most important thing (MIT) first thing in the morning.
+- Focus just on 3 outcomes (not todos) per day and tackle your most important one in the morning.
 - Focus on the one thing most likely to get maximum results.
 Forget everything else.
 Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
 Tacking a difficult problem is often a matter of seeing where the high leverage lies.
 Focus on doing the right things instead of doing things right.
 - Do things in batch.
 Interruption and switching between tasks costs too much.
 Reduce decision making on small tasks to a minimum and do it quickly and in bulk, Too many options may paralize you: remove them.
-- when a task will take you less than two minutes, just do it—don’t add it to your to-do list or capture it for later.
+- When a task will take you less than two minutes, just do it—don’t add it to your to-do list or capture it for later.
-- Be fully present: learn to focus on what you are doing now;
+- Be fully present: learn to focus on what you are doing now.
 - Set specific, measurable, attainable, realistic and time-based goals.
-- Set process goals (which help you achieve a larger goal).
+Always work with a specific purpose in mind.
 - Identify keystone habits (e.g. waking up early)
-- Buy yourself time.
-Delegate.
+- Buy yourself time: delegate.

-HOWEVER, the more centralized the enemy, the more devastating becomes a blow at its leader.
+- Work by layers: functional -> excellency.

 <!--
-Work by layers: functional -> perfect;
-Do less to achieve more.
-Make the basics in life and you're good to go.
-You don't need to optimise.
-> *'Without commitment, you cannot have depth in anything, whether it's a relationship, a business or a hobby.' -- Neil Strauss*

-> *'Learn what is to be taken seriously and laugh at the rest.' -- Hermann Hesse*
+- the more centralized the enemy, the more devastating becomes a blow at its leader.

 2) Manage emotions to better manage time: it’s your beliefs that create your feelings, not reality. procrastination is a mood-management technique
 3) Important Beats Urgent